coopyey/ttrpg-campaign-site/content/Stepstone Isles/Session Notes/Session 021.md

 ![](soi_dread-one_chamber2.png)

 In this chamber are soggy decomposed corpses that are in many various states of decomposition.
-This is not a cheerful place, and
+This is not a cheerful place, and it is perhaps for the better that it is a little fish familiar that is here instead of the actual party.